 The examples in this tutorial will being using the Inventory Item base entity in NetSuite to show the use of item level custom segments.
 The principles in this tutorial could be applied to any NetSuite entity.

 Two shapes are needed to replace a NetSuite connector in a Boomi process: a message shape and a SOAP connector.
 The HTTP request will be set in the message shape.
+The SOAP connector will require a connection and operator with two SOAP profiles.
 The…

 Using NetSuite Custom Segments in Boomi